Changes in packaging result in ROI for F&B products

 Seasonal Snacks Compete for Holiday Revenue

-In terms of changing F&B packaging, seasonal snacks are the easiest example we can think of.
+In terms of changing Food and Beverage packaging, seasonal snacks are the easiest example we can think of.
 Basically, these are snacks – usually candy – that palette-swap their packaging around the major candy-oriented holidays.
 This usually means an orange-and-black package for Halloween, red and green for Christmas, pink and red for Valentine’s Day, pastel blue and yellow for Easter, and a more traditional package for the rest of the year.

 The makers of seasonal snacks don’t do this for fun.
 Consumers buy a staggering amount of candy during the holidays, with over $1.6 billion being sold during the 2015 holiday season alone.
 A good seasonal package design determines whether a candy company will get a share of that revenue increase.
 That’s because according to the National Confectioner’s Association, almost 65% of consumers prefer holiday candy that incorporates a seasonal design.
 It follows that the confectioners with better, more eye-catching seasonal designs will win more customers from that majority.